Number of Selling Points

 3) product was not available and it is not clear when it will be sold again

-Calculate the indicator's value by summing up the number of sellers offering the given product (or are waiting for the product to be restocked within a short period).
+To calculate the indicator's value, sum up the number of sellers offering the given product (or are waiting for the product to be restocked within a short period).

-3) While sellers might formally offer a given product, it often happens that due to their passivity, poor marketing and other factors, the number of customers they have is very low.
-Therefore, consider changing the indicator to "number of active sellers..." where "active" means selling a certain minimum number of products over a given time period (for example, "at least 20 solar lamps per month").
+2) While sellers might formally offer a given product, it often happens that due to their passivity, poor marketing and other factors, the number of customers they have is very low.
+Therefore, consider changing the indicator to "number of active sellers..."where "active" means selling a certain minimum number of products over a given time period (for example, "at least 20 solar lamps per month").